-The appointment of the Board of Statutory Auditors currently in office was made based on the slates submitted by the shareholders in accordance with art.
+The appointment of the Board of Statutory Auditors was made based on the slates submitted by the shareholders in accordance with art.
 30 of the By-laws.
 Specifically, and in accordance with the time limits and procedures prescribed by applicable rules, 2 slates of candidates were submitted on 5 May 2023, namely: